-There are a number of “aggravating” circumstances which can increase these base fines.
-For example, speeding in a highway construction zone can be punishable with a $2,000 fine and up to 12 months jail time.
-Georgia also imposes a “super speeder” fine of $200 on top of the base fine for drivers exceeding a speed of 85 miles per hour.
+There are several “aggravating” circumstances which can increase these base fines.
+For example, speeding in a highway construction zone can be punishable with a $2,000 fine and up to 12 months of jail time.
+Georgia also imposes a “super speeder” fine of $200 on top of the base fine for drivers surpassing speeds of 85 miles per hour.

 How much does a speeding ticket increase your car insurance in Georgia?

 As reflected above, it pays to adhere to speed limits in Georgia.
-While there are ways to potentially limit this increase with discounts and alternative coverage with other good car insurance companies, this effort itself can be costly and time consuming.
+While there are ways to potentially limit this increase with discounts and by working to find the best car insurance company for your budget, this effort itself can be costly and time consuming.

 How to lower your car insurance after a speeding ticket in Georgia